-How to apply Hypochlorous Acid for Blepharitis and Dry Eyes ?
+How to Treat Blepharitis and Dry Eyes With Hypochlorous Acid?

 Commercially available hypochlorous acid used for eye care usually comes in a spray bottle.
 With the eyes closed, It can be simply sprayed directly onto the eyelashes.
 Alternatively, it can be sprayed onto a cotton pad and then gently spread along the eyelashes and eyelid margins.
 No need for excessive rubbing.
 You don’t need to rub it or rinse it off.
 HOCL is very gentle.
 It is colourless and essentially odourless.
 There is no stinging or discomfort upon application and is generally very well tolerated by patients.
 It is a natural, gentle way to significantly reduce the bacteria on and around our eyelids.
 At 0.02%, the solution is safe for long-term daily use and is stable and pure without additives.